aichbauer/styled-bootstrap-components/README.md

 ## Usage

-For detailed information (also on how to customize this components) take a look at the [documentation](https://aichbauer.github.io/styled-bootstrap-components).
+For detailed information (also on how to customize these components) take a look at the [documentation](https://aichbauer.github.io/styled-bootstrap-components).

-Most of this components are using [styled-system](http://jxnblk.com/styled-system/).
+Most of these components are using [styled-system](http://jxnblk.com/styled-system/).

 To see which components are available take a look at the [components section](#components).